-When opening an Targa ImageInput with a configuration (see Section Opening for input with configuration set-tings/hints), the following special configuration attributes are supported:
+When opening an Targa ImageInput with a configuration (see Section Opening for input with configuration settings/hints), the following special configuration attributes are supported:

-Input Configuration At- Туре Meaning tribute oiio:ioproxy ptr Pointer to a Filesystem::IOProxy that will handle the I/O, for ex- ample by reading from memory rather than the file system. oiio:UnassociatedAlpha int If nonzero, and the file contains unassociated alpha, this will cause the reader to leave alpha unassociated (versus the default of premultiplying color channels by alpha if the alpha channel is unassociated).
+Input Configuration At- tribute Туре Meaning oiio:ioproxy ptr Pointer to a Filesystem::IOProxy that will handle the I/O, for example by reading from memory rather than the file system. oiio:UnassociatedAlpha int If nonzero, and the file contains unassociated alpha, this will cause the reader to leave alpha unassociated (versus the default of premultiplying color channels by alpha if the alpha channel is unassociated).